skatkov/stoic/README.md

 # Stoic
 `stoic` is a command line app for daily journaling with plain-text files.

-## Brief
-This command console app helps maintain day-to-day journaling habbit by allowing you to:
+It helps maintain day-to-day journaling habbit by allowing you to:
 - Instantly edit current day entry
 - Journal using any plain-text format (txt, md, [xit](https://xit.jotaen.net/) or anything else)
 - Basic templates support
 - Works on Linux and OSX.
-- Overview of existing entries (in progress)
+- Overview/filtering of existing entries

 ## Installation
 Fast installation is possible through [brew](https://brew.sh/) on Linux or MacOS.